Randy Escolango: Career

 On May 4, 2010, Escolango began his service as deputy administrator for legal affairs at the Subic Bay Metropolitan Authority (SBMA).
 Later, on October 19, 2016, President Rodrigo Duterte through Executive Secretary Salvador Medialdea designated him as the SBMA's OIC Administrator and chief executive officer.
 During his tenure, SBMA was recognized by the 2016 Asia CEO Awards as the "Executive Leadership Team of the Year," and the 2017 International Finance Awards as "Asia’s Fastest Growing Free Trade Zone."

 In 2017, Escolango was appointed as Deputy Insurance Commissioner at Insurance Commission (IC).
 He was among the IC officials credited for facilitating the rapid growth of the insurance industry during the Administration of President Duterte.
 While serving as Deputy Insurance Commissioner, the Philippine Coast Guard promoted Escolango as a rear admiral of the Philippine Coast Guard Auxiliary (PCGA).
 He first joined the PCGA in 2014, where he spearheaded a number of notable projects, including the building of artificial coral reefs in Subic Bay.
 It was also during his service in the IC that Escolango wrote extensively on insurance-related topics, particularly through The Manila Times and FrontpagePH.

 On March 1, 2022, Escolango was appointed as Undersecretary at Department of Labor and Employment.

+Escolango (far left) representing the Department of Health during the turnover of humanitarian assistance to the Philippines from the Government of India in 2026.